GMOD/Apollo/docs/Configure.md

 View <a href="https://github.com/GMOD/Apollo/blob/master/docs/Configure.md">On GitHub</a>

-Web Apollo 2.0 includes some basic configuration parameters that are specified a groovy file.
+Web Apollo 2.0 includes some basic configuration parameters that are specified in configuration files.
 The most important parameters are the database parameters in order to get Web Apollo up and running.
-Other options are also available too, but note that many parameters can also be configured via the web interface
+Other options besides the database parameters can be configured via the config files, but note that many parameters can also be configured via the web interface.

 Note: Configuration options may change over time, as more configuration items are integrated into the web interface.